 Fire Ranch Glassworks creates original glass art, including botanical sculptures, vases, urns, and Venetian eggs.
-Features work by owners and artists Richard Hornby and Linda Allyn, as well as the work of other glass artists.
+Features works by owners and artists Richard Hornby and Linda Allyn, as well as the works of other glass artists.

-Limited edition, fine art prints by established international artists are this shop's specialty.
+Limited edition, fine art prints by established international artists and custom framing are this shop's specialty.

-This 1880s building houses a gallery with an attached blacksmith shop and features contemporary sculpture, metalwork, and paintings, along with found-object and hand-forged works by owner Steven Derks, as well as works by Dan Lehman, Bryan Crow, Carolyn Anderson, Ian Houghton, and Peter Eisner.
+This 1880s building houses a gallery with an attached blacksmith shop and features contemporary sculpture, metalwork, and paintings, along with found-object and hand-forged works by owner Steven Derks, as well as works by Dan Lehman, Moises Orozco, Ian Houghton, and Peter Eisner.

-Specializes in historic Plains beadwork and sculpture, classic Navajo weavings, kachinas, and Southwest basketry and pottery, along with contemporary Southwest jewelry, paintings, and sculpture.
+Specializes in historic Plains beadwork and sculpture, classic Navajo weavings, kachinas, and Southwestern basketry and pottery, along with contemporary Southwest jewelry, paintings, and sculpture.

 Featuring desert botanicals and native wildlife, with rotating exhibitions showcasing local, national, and international artists.
 Included in museum admission.

-Showcasing work by students and faculty from the U of A School of Art, this gallery focuses on artists affiliated with the university but also displays works by professional artists in a wide array of mediums and concepts.
+Showcasing works by students and faculty from the U of A School of Art, this gallery also displays works by professional artists in a wide array of mediums and concepts.

 Students display their artistic visions and learn gallery management at this U of A gallery.
 It was established in 1977 as a student gallery and displays a broad range of artistic mediums.

 Named for the famous Tucson photographer, this gallery rotates exhibits from regional, national, and international artists every six weeks in the spring and fall.
 A juried student exhibition takes place annually.
-Gallery features painting, sculpture, photography, drawing, and metalwork.
+Gallery features paintings, printmaking, sculpture, photography, drawings, metalwork, book arts, and installations.

 Home studio and gallery of nationally known artist Lynn Rae Lowe.
 Gallery features hand-painted metalwork, garden art, and bronze sculpture.

-Galleries contain works by local artist Diana Madaras, who specializes in colorful interpretations of the desert Southwest, animals, and florals.
-Originals, prints, and reproductions on canvas, as well as fine art gifts.
+Gallery contains works by local artist Diana Madaras, who specializes in colorful interpretations of the desert Southwest, animals, and florals.
+Originals, prints, and reproductions on canvas, as well as fine-art gifts.

-Features a diverse collection ranging from historic Indian art to contemporary sculpture by deceased and living artists.
+Features a diverse collection ranging from historic Indian art to contemporary sculptures and paintings by deceased and living artists.
 Paintings, jewelry, pottery, Navajo rugs, and other Southwestern art, including pieces by Maynard Dixon, Ed Mell, Maria Martinez, and Howard Post.

 This custom-frame shop doubles as a gallery showcasing Southwest photography by Tad McBride.

-The architecturally striking home of more than 14 artists working in steel, glass, wood, stone, and more.
+The architecturally striking plaza is home to more than 14 artists working in steel, glass, wood, stone, and more.
 Explore the studios, meet the artists, and tour the outdoor sculpture garden.

-This historic 1930s motor court has been renovated into charming galleries and artisan shops that showcase contemporary, traditional, and Southwestern art, including mosaic tile, paintings, jewelry, basketry, pottery, gourds, and metalwork.
+This historic 1930s motor court has been renovated into charming galleries and artisan shops that showcase contemporary, traditional, and Southwestern art, including glasswork, paintings, jewelry, basketry, pottery, custom clothing, and metalwork.

-Specializes in antiques and new Native American arts, including jewelry, rugs, baskets, pottery, fetishes, and Yaqui masks, as well as Mexican jewelry and arts and period antique furniture.
+Specializes in antiques and new Native American arts, including jewelry, rugs, baskets, pottery, fetishes, and Yaqui masks, as well as Mexican jewelry, arts, and period antique furniture.